Bondi tours Alcatraz as part of Trump's plan to reopen former prison

 The former Army fortress and military prison was turned into a federal penitentiary in 1934 and housed the country's most infamous criminals, such as Al Capone and "Machine Gun" Kelly.
 However, most of the inmates were not notorious gangsters but prisoners who refused to conform to the rules of other federal institutions.

 The prison was said to be escape-proof because of the strong bay currents and cold waters surrounding it.
-The Bureau of Prisons says of the 36 men involved in 14 separate escape attempts, 23 were caught, 6 were shot and killed during their escape, and 2 drowned, leaving five others as either successfully escaped or presumed drowned.
+The Bureau of Prisons says of the 36 men involved in 14 separate escape attempts, 23 were caught, six were shot and killed during their escape, and two drowned, leaving five others as either successfully escaped or presumed drowned.

 The penitentiary was closed in 1963 due to the high operating costs and deteriorating facilities.
 In 1972, Alcatraz was designated part of the Golden Gate National Recreation Area under the National Park Service, and the following year it opened to the public as a historic site and tourist attraction.
 The site has undergone multiple restoration efforts to improve visitor facilities and preserve historic structures and natural habitats around the island.